Dena Seidel

 JP is a professional cinematographer and an independent filmmaker.
 A graduate of Rutgers School of Communications (2014), JP began his documentary career directing the short film The Women of Nsgonwe in Zambia featuring the international agricultural work of Dr Jim Simon from the Rutgers School of Environmental and Biological Sciences.
 Skilled in both fiction and non-fiction storytelling, JP was part of the Academy Awards’ Team Oscar in 2014 featuring talented young artists chosen to represent the future of filmmaking.

-Science Storytelling Researchers and Assistant Editors
+Science Storytelling Researchers and Co-Creators

 Bella Burnworth